Portraits of Hubert von Herkomer

 Hubert von Herkomer became a very wealthy man and was able to make Bushey the centre of his school, build a Gothic mansion and for Bushey’s well-being, finance the village nurse, as well as being instrumental in arranging water and electrical supplies.
 His wealth – and hard work – came from his painting of portraits.

-(Exhibition Organisers: Hannah Schonholz and Pat Woollard)
+Exhibition Organisers: Hannah Schonholz and the Art Team